 We all know about Brown’s stages of morphosyntax development for English-speaking children, but what do you know about grammatical morpheme acquisition in bilingual children?
-Because it’s important that we compare bilinguals’ language skills to those of other bilinguals, this paper provides preliminary evidence for the order of Spanish morpheme acquisition in typically developing Spanish–English speaking children.
+Because it’s important that we compare bilinguals’ language skills to those of other bilinguals, this paper provides preliminary evidence for the relative difficulty of Spanish morpheme acquisition for typically developing Spanish–English speaking children.

 The authors grouped the Spanish morphemes* into three sets (shown below) from least difficult to most difficult.
-Typically developing Spanish–English bilingual children, ages 4 to 7, generally acquired these morpheme sets in the same order, regardless of whether Spanish or English was their dominant language.
+Typically developing Spanish–English bilingual children, ages 4 to 7.5, generally acquired these morpheme sets in the same order, regardless of whether Spanish or English was their dominant language.
+In other words, there were similarities for all bilingual children in the study as to which morphemes were easier and which were more difficult for them to acquire.

-It’s important to note that this study established norms based on elicitation and sentence repetition tasks, rather than spontaneous language samples, which have been used in most prior studies in this area.
+It’s important to note that this study established norms based on elicitation and sentence repetition tasks, rather than spontaneous language samples; however, MLUw data from the children’s narrative samples were used to calculate the morpheme accuracies reported in the paper.

 *If you need a refresher on Spanish morphemes, check out the “Morphosyntactic Development in Monolingual Spanish” section here.